Automate setting up Xcode

 end

-Now, you just have to type fastlane setup_xcode to install all tools.
-It may seem like a no-win for now, but the nice thing with this approach is that it can easily be extended to handle even more tasks.
+Now, you can just type fastlane setup_xcode to install all tools.
+It may seem like a no-win, but the nice thing with this approach is that it can be extended to handle even more tasks.

 Linting

-Linting is a way to automatically check your code for programmatic and stylistic errors.
+Linting is a way to automatically validate that code follows established conventions.
 To do this, you use a code analyzer tool called a linter.

-swiftlint is a great linter for Swift.
-It triggers warnings and errors if the code doesn’t follow certain conventions.
-The standard setup is good, but you can customize it by adding a .swiftlint.yml to the project root, in which you can ignore rules, tweak them to fit your style and add new ones.
+swiftlint is a great Swift linter that triggers warnings and errors if the code doesn’t follow certain conventions.
+You can customize the standard setup by adding a .swiftlint.yml to the project root, in which you can ignore rules, tweak them, add new rules, etc.

 if which swiftlint >/dev/null; then